MycroftAI/lingua-franca/readme.md

 Document code using [Google-style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 Our automated documentation tools expect that format.
 All functions and class methods that are expected to be called externally should include a docstring.
 (And those that aren't should be [prefixed with a single underscore](https://docs.python.org/3/tutorial/classes.html#private-variables).

 ### 6. Try it in Mycroft
-Lingua Franca is installed by default when you install Mycroft-core but for development you generally have this repo cloned elsewhere on your computer.
+Lingua Franca is installed by default when you install Mycroft-core, but for development you generally have this repo cloned elsewhere on your computer.
 You can use your changes in Mycroft by installing it in the Mycroft virtual environment.

 If you added the Mycroft helper commands during setup you can just use: